Prework

 This is the only step that cannot be fixed at the last minute.
 Everything else is just opening folders.

-No-terminal path (recommended for most): install the Claude desktop app for Mac or Windows from DESKTOP-LINK, and sign in with the account you just checked.
+No-terminal path (recommended for most): install the Claude desktop app for Mac or Windows from claude.ai/download, and sign in with the account you just checked.

 Builder path (if you like the terminal): follow Anthropic's current setup page at code.claude.com/docs/en/getting-started.